Notes

 Marginal probability distribution

-Suppose that $X$ and $Y$ are discrete random variables with joint distribution function $p(x,y)$.
-The marginal distribution functions $p_X(x)$ and $p_Y(y)$ for $X$ and $Y$ respectively are given by summing the joint distribution over the other variable
+Suppose that X and Y are discrete random variables with joint distribution function p(x,y).
+The marginal distribution functions pX(x) and pY(y) for X and Y respectively are given by summing the joint distribution over the other variable

-where the sum's are over all values such that $p(x,y) \neq 0$.
+where the sum's are over all values such that p(x,y)0.

 The marginals can be visualized in the following extension of the joint probability table, where the sums of each row and column are located on the right and bottom margins.